ikemtz/NRSRx/README.md

     -	Redis Streams (supported via [IkeMtz.NRSRx.Events.Publishers.Redis](https://www.nuget.org/packages/IkeMtz.NRSRx.Events.Publishers.Redis/) library)
 * Unit testability
     - MSTest (services built on NRSRx can easily achieve 95%+ code coverage)

+## Adaptability

+Most of the features built into NRSRx are customizable or removable all together.
+Don't want authentication?
+Remove it.
+Nothing in the NRSRx framework is private, internal or sealed, so expansion is a breeze.

 ## Flavors